PMPS launches a mentorship program

 2. Did you know anything about mentorship before starting the MLI Peacemakers and Problem Solvers Mentorship Training Program?
 Yes, of course, we had already been given a brief idea of what the program would be, and I knew that it is a way to train ourselves as new leaders for new PMPS groups.

-3. What qualities do you believe make a good mentor?
 I believe that to be a good mentor one must be able to be empathetic and flexible, because as a mentor, different situations can arise that we must understand in order to create or change the way we deal with it.
 Hand in hand with this, you must also be able to communicate, listen and motivate, this is important to be able to cope with your role as a good leader, thus generating confidence and trust in other people.

 4. How do you see yourself as future mentor in your community?
 The way in which I envision myself as a mentor in my community is by having the ability to instruct new mentors who, like me, want to grow and help our community develop, enjoying their leadership and expecting to make positive impacts from any area they decide to do so.

-5. How can you get the best out of this mentorship program?
 In the first place, the first way is to have high expectations about everything that I can learn and accomplish from it, and the rest of the work comes from attending each of the mentoring sessions and having all the best disposition in it.

 6. What are the most important qualities you need to strengthen in order to guide your own group of young mentees through PMPS?
 I believe that at this time I need to strengthen the confidence and trust that I feel as a leader and that others perceive it.
 I believe that this is fundamental when you want to establish an organized and steady group.